kyoungmingo/Weighted_MaskRCNN/README.md

 ## Training & Inference

-The easiest way is to open the notebook(main.ipynb).
+The easiest way is to open the notebook(sample_tutorial.ipynb).

 ## Weight Map